·

 Instructions

-• Fill Jars.
+• Fill jars.
 Using a ladle and canning funnel, carefully fill the hot jars with the jelly, ensuring even distribution of the pepper pieces and leaving a ¼-inch headspace.
-Wipe the rims and threads of the jars clean, place the lids on the jars, and screw the bands on until fingertip-tight.
+Wipe the rims clean, place the lids on, and screw the rings on until fingertip-tight.

 • Process.
 Place the filled jars in the waterbath canner, making sure they are completely submerged under water.
 Bring to a boil and process for 10 minutes (adjust time for altitude if necessary).